-The Guideline builds on the work of the National eHealth Transition Authority's National eHealth Security and Access Guideline (NESAF) which provides guidance to businesses engaged in electronic health (eHealth) on how to establish an information security infrastructure using a risk-based approach.
+The Guideline builds on the work of the Australian Digital Health Agency.
+National E-Health Security and Access Framework - v4.0. and current National eHealth Transition Authority's National eHealth Security and Access Guideline (NESAF) which provides guidance to businesses engaged in electronic health (eHealth) on how to establish information security infrastructure using a risk-based approach.

-The Guideline has been developed in consultation with the Commission Clinical Quality Registries Advisory Group and a group of CQR experts from key Australian clinical quality registries.
+The Guideline has been developed in consultation with the Commission's Clinical Quality Registries Framework Review Advisory Group and a group of CQR experts in health data systems.